beaf24/PIC/README.md

 ## 2D Segmentation

 The segmentation algorithm is intended to train the 2D instance segmentation of images with Mask R-CNN algorithm.
-The code was almost completly reused from the InstantDL pipeline.
+The code was almost completely reused from the InstantDL pipeline.

 ### Configurations